BernieO/calcardbackup/README.md

 (if you are using a self-signed certificate, you might have to use `-s` as well):
 `sudo -u www-data ./calcardbackup "/usr/share/nginx/nextcloud"`

-6. Check output of script - it will tell, if it needs any other option.
+6. Check output of script - it will tell, if it needs any other options.

 7. Find your backup in directory `backups/`.

-## Details
+## Advanced

-The script can be run in two different modes:

-**lazy (legacy) mode**
-In lazy mode no options or arguments are passed to the script.
-Instead config file `calcardbackup.conf` and file with logins `users.txt` in scripts directory will be used.
-See `examples/calcardbackup.conf.example` for how to configure.
-Option `-b|--batch` is the only option that may be used in lazy mode.

-**command line mode**
-In command line mode several options may be passed to the script.
+Several options are available for advanced use.
 The path to your ownCloud/Nextcloud instance is mandatory to be given as very first argument unless option `-c|--configfile` is used.
 Find detailed description of available options below.
+If no options at all or only `-b|--batch` is passed to the script, it attempts to use files `calcardbackup.conf` and `users.txt` in scripts directory as configuration file and login information.

-## Options for command line mode:
+## Options
 ```
 Usage: ./calcardbackup [URL] [option [argument]] [option [argument]] [option [argument]] ...

+Arguments in big letters to options are mandatory.
+Paths (FILE / DIRECTORY) can be absolute paths or relative paths to working directory.

 -a | --address URL
        Pass URL of Owncloud Installation to script.
        Only required for Owncloud < 7.0
 -b | --batch
        Batch mode: print nothing to stdout, except for path to backup.
-       Depending on configuration this is:
+       Depending on configuration this will be:
          - absolute path of compressed backup file
-       or if rund with option -x|--uncompressed (see below)
+       or if run with option -x|--uncompressed (see below)
          - absolute path of directory containing uncompressed files
 -c | --configfile FILE
        Read configuration from FILE.
+See examples/calcardbackup.conf.example
        All other options except for -b|--batch are ignored.
-       FILE can be absolute or relative path to working directory.
 -d | --date FORMAT
        Use FORMAT as extension for backup folder and compressed backup.
        FORMAT needs to be a format descriptor of command date().